 If you love dark and dramatic interiors, we have a whole gallery dedicated to them so make sure you check that out next.

-Panelling is everywhere at the moment!
-And, not just in traditional homes, as wall panelling works really well in modern spaces too.
-Fear not if you haven't been blessed with original panelling in your bedroom, as you can DIY the look.
-Just head over to guide on how to DIY wall panelling for an easy to follow step by step.
+Paneling is everywhere at the moment!
+And, not just in traditional homes, as wall paneling works really well in modern spaces too.
+Fear not if you haven't been blessed with original paneling in your bedroom, as you can DIY the look.
+Just head over to guide on how to DIY wall paneling for an easy to follow step by step.

-10. Choose contrasting colours for a vibrant space
+10. Choose contrasting colors for a vibrant space

-11. Add shiplap panelling for a rustic look
+11. Add shiplap paneling for a rustic look

 This is a look that's all over Instagram at the moment.
 Very beachy, very relaxed, shiplap walls are the thing to have in a bedroom.
 Now, you can DIY the look with just cladding but we have also seen some fab wallpaper that replicates the look without the faff.
 Wayfair make loads, as do Etsy so check them out.